 - Likely to get a career in health care, teaching, coaching, and child care

-As well as being used as something of a relationship guide, the MBTI personality type test can have more useful applications.
+As well as being used as something of a relationship guide, the 16 personality types test can have more useful applications.
 For one, it can be used as a useful work personality test, with which employees can be better matched with jobs they can excel at.

-As you probably have concluded by now, the MBTI personality test is accurate enough to paint a good picture of the kind of person you probably are.
-Of course, this article scratches only the surface of personality types, and provides just a nutshell summary of the MBTI types descriptions.
-If you want more information about personality types and the Myers Briggs Type assessment, please see the official Myers Briggs Type Indicator page here.
-If you aren’t sure which is your own personality type, you can take our 16 personality types test, completely for free, to find out.
+As you probably have concluded by now, the 16 personalities test is accurate enough to paint a good picture of the kind of person you probably are.
+Of course, this article scratches only the surface of personality types, and provides just a nutshell summary of the 16 personality types descriptions.
+If you aren’t sure which is your own personality type, you can take our 16 personalities test, completely for free, to find out.

 The personality types themselves are just the beginning.
 Dig into preferences, cognitive functions, and some fun resources with these articles.